tadija/AEViewModel/README.md

 /// Called in `tableView(_:cellForRowAt:)`, update interface with model here. func update(with item: Item)

-/// Called in `prepareForReuse`, reset interface here. func reset()
+/// Called in `setup` and `prepareForReuse`, reset interface here. func reset()
 ```

-Because each cell has a `callback: (_ sender: Any) -> Void` closure, that's what you want to call in the implementation of custom cell action.
+To use default callback from cell to view controller just call `performCallback(_:)` where it makes sense for your cell.

 ### TableViewModelCell